OpenZeppelin/defender-client/README.md

 Defender Relay lets you spin up private relayers to send transactions to any public Ethereum network.
 Each relayer has its own secure private key, and a set of API keys.
 You can send transactions via your relayers by POSTing to the Defender HTTP API, or using this library.

+This library also includes an ethers.js signer, that uses the Relay to sign and broadcast its transactions.

 ## Install

 ```bash